 Once your CoS is granted, you will not receive a physical certificate, but a code that you must report on your application form.
 Nevertheless, you can ask your employer to print out the details for your certificate from the SMS system.

-If you do not wish to apply for a Tier 2 or a Tier 5 Visa anymore, you should contact your sponsor, so they can cancel the Certificate of Sponsorship.
+If you do not wish to apply for a visa anymore, you should contact your sponsor, so they can cancel the Certificate of Sponsorship.

 Otherwise, if you fail to do so, your CoS will automatically expire after three months if you do not submit your application.

 If you wish to take up alternative employment in the UK, you need to follow these steps:

 - Ensure that your new employer can sponsor your new Skilled Worker Visa application.